Ben Shapiro: Religion

 Shapiro practices Orthodox Judaism, which he states informs his ideological positions.
 Shapiro wears a yarmulke, the traditional Jewish skullcap.
 In a 2011 tweet, Shapiro claimed that Judaism is plagued by "Bad Jews" who "largely vote Democrat".
 The same year, he wrote an article titled "Jews in Name Only" in which he claimed "Jews who vote for Obama are, by and large, Jews In Name Only (JINOs)" and that such Jews "do not care about Israel" or that they "care about it less than abortion, gay marriage and global warming".
 During the 2016 presidential election, he wrote an article titled "No, It Doesn't Matter That Bernie Sanders Is Ethnically Jewish.
 He's a Jew In Name Only."
 Despite being a practicing Jew, he has expressed admiration for Christianity and its role in the building of Western civilization.

 In October 2022, Shapiro condemned Kanye West's antisemitic comments, comparing them to propaganda in Nazi Germany.
 He also called West "unstable".

 In a 2014 YouTube video entitled "The Myth of the Tiny Radical Muslim Minority", Shapiro said, "We're above 800 million Muslims who are radicalized – more than half the Muslims on earth.
 That's not a minority... the myth of the tiny radical Muslim minority is just that: it's a myth".
 PolitiFact and Channel 4 News in the UK rejected his methodology, arguing that support for Sharia law was not sufficient to label an individual a "radical Muslim", and that "The meaning of Sharia law varies from sect to sect and nation to nation."
-Channel 4 News also criticized his use of polls with small sample sizes as accurately representing the views of tens of millions of Muslims, though acknowledged that "some polls do show that very illiberal values and concepts can be prevalent in some Muslim countries".

 In the 2017 Quebec City mosque shooting, six Muslims were killed by Alexandre Bissonnette.
 Police presented evidence that Bissonnette checked Shapiro's Twitter feed 93 times in the month leading up to the shooting.
 Shapiro condemned the attack and said he did not incite the shooting.

-United States politics

-In 2006, Shapiro called for sedition laws to be reinstated.
-He cited speeches critical of the George W. Bush administration by Democrats Al Gore, John Kerry and Howard Dean as "disloyal" and seditious.
-Shapiro retracted these views in a 2018 column, stating that his 2006 column "absolutely blows.
-It's garbage" and adding that the idea of sedition laws was "inherently idiotic".
-Shapiro later described President Barack Obama's 2010 State of the Union Address as "philosophically fascist."